rm511130/Physna_Training/README.md

    3) CMMC level 3: Protect CUI.
    4) CMMC levels 4-5: Protect CUI and reduce the risk of advanced persistent threats

-    **c) _NIST 800-53_:** Physna is working to attain NIST 800-53 compliance - the requirements are designed to provide a foundation of guiding elements, strategies, systems, and controls, that can agnostically support any organization’s cybersecurity needs and priorities.
+    **c) _NIST 800-53_:** Physna is working to attain NIST 800-53 compliance - the requirements are designed to provide a foundation of guiding elements, strategies, systems, and controls, which can agnostically support any organization’s cybersecurity needs and priorities.
 By establishing a framework available to all, it fosters communication and allows organizations to speak using a shared language.
 NIST 800-53 does not specifically support or suggest specific tools, companies, or vendors (intentionally so); it’s designed to be used as new technologies, systems, environments, and organizational changes arise, shifting cybersecurity needs.
 The NIST 800-53 framework provides different controls and guidance across multiple security and access control families defined under a baseline of impact: low, medium, and high.
 The controls are then designated across 20 security and control families:
    1) AC (Access control): Account management and monitoring, enforcing the policy of least privilege principle, and separation of duties.
    2) AT (Awareness and training): Providing awareness and security training to employees, and elevated technical training for more privileged users.
    3) AU (Audit and accountability): Auditing records and content, retaining records, and providing associated analysis and reporting